 Natural sharing takes place as a result of a strong company culture.
-When you’re committed to a winning relationship with your employees in everything you do, whether it’s communication, management, or acknowledgement of employee efforts, it can translate seamlessly into organic sharing.
+When you’re committed to a winning relationship with your employees in everything you do, whether it’s communication, management, employee-driven payroll, or acknowledgement of employee efforts, it can translate seamlessly into organic sharing.

 What is an employee advocacy program?